ethanfuerst/mpg-dashboard/README.md

 	status: posted question on tableau online forum

 - [ ] find accurate heat index data for Austin area to compare to my mpg

+	status: still looking for heat index data. might have to use temp each day instead, averaged over period between fillups